mountaintom/jSignature/README.md

 Modern Mobile App platforms and browsers have the capability to render the signatures to images directly.
 The plug-in created in this project does that.
 The plug-in renders an image independent of the jSignature capture size and without the decorations.

-In the examples directory the unmini.html demo file has been modified to demonstrate this new plug-in.
+In the examples directory the unmini.html demo file has been modified to demonstrate this new (jSignature.CompressorRenderedImage.js) plug-in.

+--Tom   mtm{removethis}@mountaintom.com

 ----------